 - For a delectable eggless orange cake with a delicious cinnamon crumble, give this outstanding cake a try!

-A few pictures from our holiday tea with Radhika and her Mom
+A few more pictures from our holiday tea with Radhika and her Mom

-Walked into a Christmas wonderland at my friend Radhika’s home when I stopped by for New Year’s tea.
+Walked into a Christmas wonderland for New Year’s tea.

 A table set for high tea.

-Sitting down for ginger biscuits, fresh fruit, chai and a delectable piece of Moroccan orange coffee cake 😋
+Sitting down for ginger biscuits, fresh fruit, chai and Moroccan orange coffee cake 😋

 I stayed till evening and enjoyed the glow of candlelight and the magic of the holiday season before heading home with a big smile and an evening to remember 😊😍.